andreasmeinke/ds_cookiecutter/{{cookiecutter.project_name}}/README.md

 # ds-fastapi-template
 Add top level description to your project.
+Should not exceed 500 words.

 # Working in this Repo